 A territorial map showing distribution of the largest infrastructure projects of the fossil fuel sector in Romania is displayed in Figure 5.
 As mentioned earlier, coal reserves account for 53.5% of all proven reserves of fossil fuels, natural gas – for 25%, and oil – for 21.5%.

 Figure 5.
-Basic infrastructure facilities of the fossil fuel sector in Romania
+Basic infrastructure facilities of the fossil fuel sector in Romania (click on the map to view a PDF version)

 Natural gas production in Romania takes place mainly in Transylvania, especially in the counties of Mure and Sibiu, where the main extraction fields are located.
 The largest natural gas field in Romania is the Deleni gas field with proved reserves of 85 billion cubic meters or 3 trillion cubic feet .
 The total length of natural gas pipelines is about 3726 km.